Quantitative Descriptive Research: Characteristics, Methods, and Examples

 • Method: Surveys and questionnaires are used to collect data from a large number of respondents.
 They consist of structured questions that can be easily quantified.

-• Example: A travel business conducts a survey to understand customer preferences for holiday destinations.
-Questions include preferred locations, budget ranges, and types of activities they enjoy.
+• Example: A quantitative research descriptive design example in a travel business could be a survey that asks customers about their preferred holiday destinations, budget ranges, and types of activities they enjoy.

 Observational Research